Sao Tome and Principe 0 Nigeria 10: Osimhen hits four in Falcons and True Parrots Team demolition | Goal.com

 Sao Tome and Principe 0 Nigeria 10: Osimhen hits four in Falcons and True Parrots Team demolition

-Nigeria brightened their chances of qualifying for the 2023 Africa Cup of Nations with a massive 10-0 destruction of Sao Tome and Principe on Monday afternoon.
+Nigeria increased their chance of qualifying for the 2023 Africa Cup of Nations with a massive 10-0 destruction of Sao Tome and Principe on Monday afternoon.

-Victor Osimhen’s four goals, Terem Moffi’s brace and goals from Moses Simon, Peter Etebo, Ademola Lookman, and Ahmed Musa completed the obliteration at the Stade Adrar in Morocco.
+Victor Osimhen’s four goals, Terem Moffi’s brace and goals from Moses Simon, Peter Etebo, Ademola Lookman, and Emmanuel Dennis completed the obliteration at the Stade Adrar in Morocco.

 The hosts went into the game aiming to return to winning ways after crumbling 5-1 to Guinea-Bissau in their opening Group A fixture on June 9.